Windrush pensioner, 92, among overseas Natwest customers having accounts axed by bank

 “Although this has now been rectified the pain and suffering he and his elderly wife have faced over the past seven months starts with NatWest’s decision.”

-Ms Campbell added: “In the past two weeks we have witnessed people in high positions resigning due to the Nigel Farage issue, yet no one has taken account of the unnamed ordinary men and women impacted by such a mammoth and inequitable decision.
+Ms Campbell, a pro- bono lawyer for Windrush victims and author of Rice & Peas & Fish & Chips, added: “In the past two weeks we have witnessed people in high positions resigning due to the Nigel Farage issue, yet no one has taken account of the unnamed ordinary men and women impacted by such a mammoth and inequitable decision.
 Jamaica is just one country affected, but the question that has to be asked is why Jamaica?

 “Once again, as with the hostile environment, a number of those affected are of the Windrush Generation, making it clear that it is not the vulnerable that are heard it is the ones with political clout that Nat West have apologised to.”